stanleyfok/nextjs-template/README.md

 ### 💡 Rule: Use of SCSS

-SCSS is a powerful CSS syntax extension which makes our lives easier
+SCSS is a powerful CSS syntax extension which makes our lives easier.
+I have given up the use of [styled-jsx](https://github.com/zeit/styled-jsx) as I found it easier to organize my styles with scss.
+For example, I can change the whole site's look and feel by replacing the css file.
+I couldn't figure out a nice way to do this in styled-jsx.

-### 💡 Rule: global stylesheet and styled-jsx

-still figuring out what is the right way to use them

 ### 💡 Rule: Use new path for a new version of asset files